 - Professional statement to include reasons for requesting transfer to the University of New England School of Social Work

-- A syllabus for each course being submitted for transfer credit
+- A syllabus, with detailed readings and assignment descriptions, for each course being submitted for transfer credit

-- Academic credit is not given for life experiences or previous work experience
+- Per CSWE, academic credit is not given for life experiences or previous work experience

 Join us for social work events